 Why being a healthy weight matters

-Being underweight can leave you with low energy and affect your immune system.
-This means you could pick up colds and other infections more easily.
+Being underweight can cause you to have low energy and affect your immune system.
+This means you could get colds or other infections easily.

-If your diet is poor, you may also be missing out on vitamins and minerals you need to grow and develop.
+If your diet is unhealthy, you may also be missing out on vitamins and minerals you need to grow and develop.